JohnONolan/Ghost/README.md

     </a>
 </p>

+<small>Love open source?
+We're currently looking for <a href="https://careers.ghost.org/product-engineer-node-js/">Node.js Engineers</a> to work on Ghost full-time</small>

 &nbsp;

 <a href="https://ghost.org"><img src="https://user-images.githubusercontent.com/120485/66918181-f88fdc80-f048-11e9-8135-d9c0e7b35ebc.png" alt="Fiercely independent, professional publishing.
 Ghost is the most popular open source, headless Node.js CMS which already works with all the tools you know and love." /></a>